 Essentially a condensed marketing plan, this section focuses on several factors:

 - Market research - It's vital to know that you've got a group of buyers for your product or service.
-Become familiar with the industry and market, so that the company can be positioned appropriately in terms of price and quality.
+Become familiar with the market and job sector as a whole, so that the company can be positioned appropriately in terms of price and quality.

 - Target audience - Discuss which market segments you're aiming to pursue, such as local customers or those of a particular age group.
 Indicate the key characteristics of your typical buyers.